Managing Anxiety

 Richard Dismukes, LPC

 Anxiety is the most common mental health condition that people struggle with today.
 It is estimated that one-third of Americans have or will suffer from an anxiety disorder throughout their lifetime.
-Social isolation, increased involvement with technology and digital media, school shootings, community violence, global warfare, false news, climate change, and extreme political division are taking their toll.
-These problems translate to teachers who are more worried about their students, police officers who are on higher states of alert, healthcare workers who are overworked and who put their health at risk, young parents who both work but still have a hard time making ends meet and who are worried about their children’s future, and young people who worry about their safety and the future of the world.
+Social isolation, increased involvement with technology and digital media, school shootings, community violence, global warfare, false news, climate change, and extreme political division are a few of the global issues that rest in the background.
+Add these to the personal problems that often wreck our world, and it is easy to see how our nervous system can spiral out of hand.
+This translates to teachers who lie awake at night worrying about their students, police officers chronically on higher states of alert, healthcare workers who are overworked and who put their health at risk, young parents who both work but still have a hard time making ends meet and who worry about their children’s future, and young people who are concerned about their safety and the future of the world.
 For these reasons, we all need to learn more about stress and anxiety and develop skills to help us cope.
-In this section, we will provide insight into anxiety and introduce positive strategies to help manage this condition.
+In this section, we will provide insight into how works anxiety and introduce positive strategies to help manage this condition.
 Topics in this section include:

 1. Understanding Anxiety